quoirien/slide-machine/README.md

 ## V. Upcoming Features

 A few things I'm planning to add soon:
+- preload all frames (optional) - this forces all the frame images into RAM so there isn't any delay when starting a new clip
 - record individual frames to buffer
 - record the actual screen as it appears and store as a special sequence
 - pre-made complex effects; for instance, zoom + shift patterns, wiggle patterns, slow fade in and out of opacity, etc.